giasemidis/mia_syn_mia_app/README.md

 There are two main files in the repository.

 1. `extract_predictons.py`, which reads the comments from a post, extracts the participants' predictions and calculates their score for this round.
-It checks whether a post is valid, i.e. it starts with a username and the prediction (8 numbers) follow or not.
+It checks whether a post is valid, i.e. it starts with a username and the prediction (8 numbers) follow, or not.
 It writes these scores in an output (.csv) file.
 It requires three input (console) arguments (one is optional):
     * `--post_id` or `-i`, the id of the post under consideration.
     * `--day or -d`,  an integer, the round of the regular season.
 This is used to store the output file, in the format `predictions_day_x.csv ` where `x` is the round number (i.e. `d`).
     * `--results_file` or `-r`, the file-name of the actual results of this round.
 The file must be a .txt file and results must be written as a sequence of 1 and 2, with or without spaces. **This is an optional file**.
 If a filename is not specified the script fetches the results from the Euroleague official page.
 In this case, a results file is saved on the output directory (see `config/config.json`).